logicalmechanism/vesting-contract/vesting-solution/README.md

 ## Scripts

 There are test example scripts in the scripts folder.
 It assumes there exists a tmp and wallets folder.
+The wallet folder structure is shown below.
+Test wallets are not provided with the repo.
 The tagged releases do work on testnet.
 The scripts are designed to vest the test DRIP token over many vesting stages on a 5 min vesting phase.

 ```
 wallets ->